rlau929/final/README.md

 All of our data consists of accidents with different severity levels.
 Therefore, we chose severity as our target because we can perform a prediction on the severity level of a car accident.

 After choosing our target variable, we had to use pd.get_dummies to convert our columns from object to float or integer.
 The values will be separated into new columns with a value of 0 and 1.
+We will use get_dummies for these columns: County, Month, Time, and Part_of_Week.

 To split the data, the y value will be our target and our x value will be our features.
 We will use the code below and use StandardScaler to scale the data: